Wednesday, 13 November 2024

 Premier, why is this desperate, cash-strapped Labor government attacking grieving families by implementing an up-front death tax on the family home?

-Jacinta ALLAN (Bendigo East – Premier) (14:20): Again, I remind the member for Malvern that he is wrong.
-His characterisation of the changes is wrong, and I repeat that because, again, perhaps the member for Malvern has not either heard or perhaps understood the changes that we have made.
+Jacinta ALLAN (Bendigo East – Premier) (14:20): Again I remind the member for Malvern that he is wrong.
+His characterisation of the changes is wrong, and I repeat that because, again, perhaps the member for Malvern has either not heard or perhaps not understood the changes that we have made.
 I repeat: the changes that we have made result in, for a very, very small percentage of Victorians who are working through multimillion-dollar estates, yes, fees that have been put to a point that covers the level of administration for lawyers – for example, like the one the member for Malvern has referred to.
-These are changes that are consistent in terms of the smallest estates having those fees abolished, medium-sized ones having fees that are consistent with New South Wales and South Australia and those big multimillion-dollar estates having those fees at a level that meets the administration costs that go with these very complex matters – something I would have thought a former Attorney-General may have understood.
+These are changes that are consistent in terms of the smallest estates having those fees abolished, medium-sized ones having fees that are consistent with New South Wales and South Australia and those big multimillion-dollar estates having those fees at a level that meets the administration costs that go with these very complex matters, something I would have thought a former Attorney-General may have understood.